AxC1271/RISC-V-CPU/InstructionMemory/README.md

 Let's quickly figure out our immediate values for the branch instructions on lines 4 and 10.

-On memory 4, we need to branch to memory 7 if the beq is satisfied.
-That means our immediate value is 3, or 000000000011 in binary.
+On memory 4, we need to branch to memory 7 if the `BEQ` is satisfied.
+That means our immediate value is 3, or `x00000003` in binary.
 The way our immediate generator derives the immediate value from a branch type instruction is as follows:

 ```VHDL
      when "1100011" => -- B-type